- Cancer, sex, and sexuality

 Can sex cause cancer?

-Human papilloma virus: Nearly all women with cervical cancer have been infected with human papilloma virus (HPV), which is recognized as the main cause of cervical cancer.
+Nearly all women with cervical cancer have been infected with human papilloma virus (HPV), which is recognized as the main cause of cervical cancer.
 HPV can also cause cancers of the mouth and throat, anus, penis, vulva, and vagina.
 HPV is the most common sexually transmitted infection in the United States.
 HPV is passed from one person to another during skin-to-skin contact.
 It can be spread during sex – including vaginal sex, anal sex (entering or being entered through the anus), and even during oral (mouth) sex.
 Most adults who have had sex will at some point get HPV.
 But HPV does not cause cancer in most people who get it.
 Some people with HPV may be more at risk of getting cancer because of their age, poor health, family history, or past experience with other cancer-causing agents.
-Women who smoke cigarettes, for example, have an increased risk of cervical cancer.
+For example, women who smoke cigarettes have an increased risk of cervical cancer.
 Men who are not circumcised are more likely to develop cancer of the penis.

 Many patients and their partners worry that cancer is contagious – that cancer itself can be passed from one person to another during sex.
-Despite this myth, a cancer cell from one person’s body simply cannot be transmitted to another during sex, then take root and grow in their body.
-Not only are all cells fragile, needing the proper environment to survive, but the partner’s immune system would detect the cancer cell and destroy it.
+Despite this myth, a cancer cell from one person’s body simply can’t be transmitted to another during sex, then take root and grow in their body.
 Cancer is not contagious.

 Can AIDS be picked up from sex?